Lens Trends and Technology

 - The health implications of prolonged digital device usage on the eyes;

-- How blue light and digital eye strain can be combatted with specialized lens technologies;
+- How digital eye strain can be combatted with specialized lens technologies;

 - That an annual eye exam is the ideal opportunity for individuals to speak with an eye doctor about their digital device usage and formulate a unique pair of frames with lenses that suit their specific eye health needs.